denten-papers/harcourt-exposed/intro.md

 vigilant artificially intelligent personal assistant.
 Where some wear ankle bracelet tracking devices in punishment, others strap on wrist bracelet tracking devices in the name of health and self discovery.
-Absent the noise of cell phones and Twitter feeds, the momentary quiet of a stairway somewhere at Rikers evoked a visceral feeling of isolation.
-Rikers was scary not because it represented order but because compared to my usually compartmentalized and hyper-connected life it gave room to violence and disorder.
+Absent the noise of cell phones and Twitter feeds, the momentary quiet of a stairwell somewhere at Rikers evoked a visceral feeling of isolation.
+Rikers was scary not because it represented order but because compared to my usually compartmentalized and hyper-connected life it gave space to violence and disorder.
 "It sounds like I'm in a zoo with all of the birds chirping," wrote one of the young people.
 "Jail makes us feel deprived and cause vagueness---lacking definite form or character," the bot tweeted.
 "All the birds outside the windows make it so